What Several New Statistics Tell Us About Our Progress Against Breast Cancer

 Now is the time to double down on progress.
 We can’t stand still or even maintain the status quo.

 To ultimately eliminate breast cancer mortality, we must solve metastatic breast cancer and develop treatments that can cure advanced disease.
 And we are on the cusp of something truly groundbreaking.
 For the first time, we are talking about metastatic disease being curable.
 We are seeing real movement in an area of breast cancer that has defied solutions.
-In the last five years, nine new drugs have been approved for metastatic breast cancer.
+Since 2016, 10 new drugs have been approved for metastatic breast cancer.
 We are finding that in certain patients, some metastases can be prevented.
 BCRF’s significant focus on metastatic breast cancer research—including our groundbreaking Evelyn H. Lauder Founder’s Fund—has been integral to this progress.